numairazman/icho/README.md

-# Icho --- Local Music Player (v1.4.2)
+# Icho --- Local Music Player (v1.5)

-**v1.4.2:** Shuffle previous bug fixed, playback history now works in shuffle mode.
+**v1.5:** New Albums sidebar view, Play Next priority queue, manual Edit Tags / Cover dialog, improved auto-tag fixes.
 See CHANGELOG for details.

-**A portable Windows .exe will be available soon in the [Releases tab](https://github.com/numairazman/icho/releases)!**
+**A portable Windows .exe is now available in the [Releases tab](https://github.com/numairazman/icho/releases)!**

 Icho is a lightweight, free and offline-capable local music player built with Python and PySide6.
 It offers drag-and-drop playlists, keyboard